U+00A1

 On Windows, hold the Alt key and type Alt 0161 or Alt 173 on the numeric keypad, then release Alt.
 Copying the ¡ from this page is quicker and works on any device.

-Does the inverted exclamation mark symbol work everywhere?
+Can I use the inverted exclamation mark symbol in HTML and CSS?

 Related symbols